When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates: SE under BR Updates

 Similarly, we can define another $b^2\in \mc{F}$ such that the solution to \eqref{eq:truncated_problem} under belief $b^2$ is $\left(\hat{K}^{L2}_{\tau:T-1}, \hat{K}^{F2}_{\tau:T-1}\right)$ and $\hat{K}^{F2}_{t} = b^\star(\hat{K}^{F2}_{t})$.
 In addition, this $b^2$ satisfies

 The fact that the FSE is time-consistent (Def.~\ref{def:time_inconsistency}) means that these two beliefs can be combined into a joint pair $(b^1, b^2)\in\mc{F}$ that obtains lower cost than the true belief $b^\star$, implying~\eqref{eq:other_Model_better_FB}. \end{proof} Proposition~\ref{prop:feedback_prob1} implies that for FSEs in general, some follower BR beliefs other than the true BR may yield a lower leader cost.
-Since the true follower's BR's FSE does not minimize the $[T]$ horizon cost over all possible gain sequences, there may be multiple pairs $(b^1, b^2)\in\mc{F}$ that obtain lower cost than $b^\star$.
-This result is verified in Example~\ref{ex:FB_results}. \begin{example} This example presents a LQ Stackelberg game (App.~\ref{app:lq_params}) with FB information structure~\eqref{eq:information_structures} where assuming some $b'\in\mc{F}$ achieves a lower cost than $b^\star\in\mc{F}$.
-Consider the scalar game dynamics
+Since the true follower's BR FSE does not minimize the $[T]$ horizon cost over all possible gain sequences, there may be multiple pairs $(b^1, b^2)\in\mc{F}$ that obtain lower cost than $b^\star$. \ref{app:example2} provides an example where the wrong BR belief obtains a lower cost than the true BR belief FSE.